The workplace of a friend of mine was the scene of an accident recently.

 - The torque wrench should be loaded smoothly by turning the handwheel.

 - The display instrument should be connected to a torque transducer that measures the applied torque.
 The wrench calibration will be verified by this.

 You must regularly calibrate your torque wrench, regardless of the tool you choose.
 An attitude such as this will help you avoid potential problems down the road.

 How to Maintain Your Torque Wrench

-Operators should monitor how often torque wrenches are used per day, how many cycles and hours it is used for, as part of a preventative maintenance schedule.
+Operators should monitor how often torque wrenches are used per day, and how many cycles and hours it is used, as part of a preventative maintenance schedule.
 Make sure to keep a log of this information that is easily accessible.

 Generally, torque wrenches should be serviced after approximately 100,000 cycles.
 The wrench should be removed from service if it shows excessive wear and tears.

 Maintaining your torque wrench properly will prevent you from having to service it more frequently than necessary.